alesavin/rock-paper-scissors/README.md

 - goto https://localhost:8443 at browser, allow to work with self-signed cert (not for production)

 ## TODO
-- global statistics
+- global statistics (!)
 - handlers tests
 - concurrent tests
 - logging
-- travis CI
+- simplify Solver function

 ## Notes

-- all logic if synchronous there
+- all logic is synchronous there